imanabdulla/emotionally_attached/README.md

 # emotionally_attached
-2D Educational demo which learn kids how to save power in their home
+2D Educational demo which learn kids how to save environment energy at their home